sunnykrGupta/sunnykrGupta.github.io/content/articles/bigQuery-series-2.md

 ```
-#JSON payload in body argument looks like when prepared bulk data
+#when bulk data is prepared, JSON payload in body argument would look like
 {
     "rows": [
         {